 Issuing Authority Personnel Title: Registrador (Registrar).

-Special Seal(s) / Color / Format: Birth certificates can be issued in a printed format on white letter size paper or in a pre-printed form, with handwritten information added.
-They must have a five CUP stamp, the seal of the Civil Registry and the signature of the registrar that issues the document.
+Special Seal(s) / Color / Format: Birth certificates vary in format.
+They must have a stamp, the seal of the Civil Registry, and the signature of the registrar that issues the document.

 Alternate Documents: There are no alternate documents.